docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 Push Model
 ********************************************************************************

-Using the push model, the exporter host can simply push frames to a thread-safe exporter-spec- ified callback.
+Using the push model, the exporter host can simply push frames to a thread-safe exporter-specified callback.
 Use DoMultiPassExportLoop in the Exporter Utility Suite to register the callback.

 Compared with the pull model, this will cut down on the code previously required for render loop management.
 It should also yield substantial performance increases for exporters that haven't finely tuned their multithreaded rendering.